 Then choose one, just one – and write down a task that will help you achieve that goal.
 Commit to doing that small step.

 After that, give yourself a new task to commit to.

-It can be for the same goal, or for another one on your list.
-It doesn’t really matter because oftentimes, our goals complement each other and going a step closer to one helps in achieving the others.
+It can be for the same goal or another one on your list.
+It doesn’t really matter because oftentimes, our goals complement each other, and going a step closer to one helps in achieving the others.